-While the goal of our free guide is to help provide a basic, yet practical introduction to the MVP process, you will undoubtedly find value in reading some of the primary sources who helped popularize the MVP concept.
+The goal of our free guide above is to help provide a basic, yet practical introduction to the MVP process.
+But you’ll undoubtedly find value in reading some of the primary sources who helped popularize the MVP concept.

-American Entrepreneur Eric Ries is largely considered the most renowned author on the subject with his breakthrough books The Lean Startup and The Startup Way.
-Eric’s insights into how the MVP approach was used to develop successful platforms like Dropbox, Zappos, and Groupon are helpful modern day examples of how in some cases just one or two people can take a very minimal idea to market, and get enough feedback and traction to build out more features.
+You can see how in some cases just one or two people can take a very minimal idea to market, and get enough feedback and traction to build out more features!

-After I first read The Lean Startup, I was able to see software development with a whole new lens.
+After reading The Lean Startup, I was able to see software development with a whole new lens.
 Previous errors or concerns such as “will people think it’s polished enough?” or “we can’t go live without having this feature and that feature!” went out the window.

 As I continued to obsess over the idea of reducing wasteful endeavors, I went further back in time to research one of the foremost scholars on the subject, the late W. Edwards Deming.

 Do you have an idea for an app, web app, website, or just business in general?
-You can contact Winnona Partners anytime to get started!
+You can contact Winnona Partners anytime to start your project!